-Here’s athlete, Jason Wittrock - International Keto Coach, Personal Trainer and Fitness Model - talking about why he uses bone broth in his post-workout routine:
+Here’s athlete, Jason Wittrock - International Keto Coach, Personal Trainer and Fitness Model - talking about why he uses bone broth (specifically FOND!) in his post-workout routine:

 "Recovering from intense workout sessions is critical to my success and development.
 I've used every powder and pill available, but nothing compares to the healing power of FOND Bone Broth.
 Not only does FOND Bone Broth taste amazing, but it also helps calm my central nervous system and delivers the electrolytes, collagen and amino acids my body needs to heal and recover.
 It has been a total game changer for me, and I recommend it to anyone who is serious about working out and transforming their body."

 But first, what is bone broth?

 Bone broth is what we like to call "liquid gold."
-It is the liquid made from slowly simmering beef, chicken, pork, or fish bones.
-This slow simmering process releases minerals and nutrients that your body is hard-pressed to find in any other foods.
+It's the liquid made from slowly simmering beef, chicken, pork, or fish bones.
+This slow simmering process releases minerals and nutrients that your body is hard-pressed to find in many other foods.

 FOND’s collagen-rich bone broths are full of glutamine, glycine, and other amino acids that your brain needs to be happy and your body needs to function.
 But we take it one step further with botanical infusions that level-up these already impressive benefits.

 Benefits of bone broth for athletes:

 According to Dr. Kevin Sprouse, "People who engage in a significant amount of training often deal with digestive stress, whether due to the actual training (i.e. long distance running) or the amounts and types of foods consumed to support that training.
 Gelatin, glycine, and glutamine [in bone broth] have been shown to aid in the promotion of digestive health."
 And though exercise is a healthy stressor, frequent high-intensity training is stressful for the body, meaning athletes may need extra help when it comes to gut repair.